 Highlights from Convergence: The Poetic Dialogue Project

-Convergence: The Poetic Dialogue Project will run from February 6-March 22, 2015 at the Ukrainian institute of Modern Art in Chicago, with a reception on Friday, February 6th and a panel discussion on Saturday, February 7th.
-The exhibition will travel in April to the Northrup King Building Gallery in Minneapolis, MN.
+Convergence: The Poetic Dialogue Project was exhibited from February 6-March 22, 2015 at the Ukrainian Institute of Modern Art in Chicago, with a reception on Friday, February 6th and a panel discussion on Saturday, February 7th.
+The exhibition traveled a year later to Prairie State College in Chicago Heights, IL.

 Poets mentioned experimenting and working outside their own comfort zone to create new ideas and forms for their work, while artists who had never considered text as part of their work found ways to integrate the poet’s voice.
 The ongoing dialogue offered each creator the opportunity to witness and effect the creation of “the other”, respond, communicate, argue, compromise, and sometimes, to change or overcome difficulties.
 In making collaborative work, each individual brought his or her strength to the paired collaboration, allowing each contribution to be weighed and valued, given critical consideration, as the pair moved to develop solutions to the creative process as a team.
 In some cases, the collaborative effort was exciting and inspirational, in others problematic.
 Some pairs mentioned difficult struggles in working with a person who was a stranger; and yet struggle, too, is part of the creative process.
 All pairs found that the collaborative process in creativity became a catalyst for new directions, new forms and new paradigms in their process and practice.